4 Key Elements To Consider for an Emergency Evacuation Plan in the Workplace

 Make sure that you take a headcount once all employees are gathered in your designated areas.
 The right technology can ensure that you will successfully and accurately be able to account for all the employees and visitors on your premises.
 A centralized visitor log can ensure that personnel in charge of facilitating the evacuation have an accurate list of everyone on site.

-A cloud based visitor management system is very helpful for this, giving people in charge access to visitor and employee logs from their smartphones or tablets in the event of an emergency.
+A cloud-based visitor management system is very helpful for this, especially if you are operating a hybrid workplace where you require full visibility of who is on the premises and who is working remotely.
+You are easily able to give admins access to visitor and employee logs from the iPad in the event of an emergency.

 A poorly prepared evacuation plan could result in a disorganized evacuation or emergency response, which could be catastrophic in emergency situations.
 Without the proper procedures in place, executing your plan could result in confusion, injury, property damage, or worse.
 Using the right technology, such as a visitor management system, can ensure success and seamless execution of processes, as well as help ensure the safety of your employees and guests.